-Me : *well rehearsed reply* Talked about my school education highlighting academic achievements.
-Moving onto B.Tech with more emphasis on participation in co-curricular activities and then highlighting the 3 years of work-ex in one of the leading network equipments and services company.
+Me : * well-rehearsed reply* Talked about my school education highlighting academic achievements.
+Moving onto B.Tech with more emphasis on participation in co-curricular activities and then highlighting the 3 years of work-ex in one of the leading network equipment and services company.
 Mentioned some of the clients that I handled and being a part of the recruitment team as well.

-P1 : *scrolling on his laptop* So, I see you’ve a pretty decent job and you seem to be performing good as well, why do you wish to pursue this course?
+P1 : *scrolling on his laptop* So, I see you’ve got a pretty decent job and you seem to be performing well, why do you wish to pursue this course?

-P1 : You mentioned business strategy.
+P1: You mentioned the business strategy.
 What do you think is the business strategy of your current employer?

 Me : *thanks to the regular interactions with the leadership team I had a good idea of this* Mentioned how the company has a kind of monopoly in the networking products and how aggressively it tries to maintain that.
 Market developments are closely monitored and any new prospective technology is adopted by R & D or by acquiring smaller companies/start-ups.